Mikaela-D/Digital-Rain-Project/_posts/2025-03-08-digital-rain.md

 Every raindrop in the simulation is represented as an object with specific properties (position, length, symbols, and colors).
 The function generateRaindrops() creates a collection of raindrops, each of them having random properties.
 How it works is: the function first determines the length of each raindrop by selecting a random value within a specified range (randomInt(minLength, maxLength)).
 Then it generates a sequence of random characters consisting of uppercase and lowercase letters (A-Z, a-z) and numbers (0-9).
 Also, every character inside the raindrop is assigned a random colour, making every raindrop different.
-The initial position of the raindrop is also randomly determined within the screen’s width and height (randomInt(0, screenWidth - 1) and randomInt(0, screenHeight - 1)), making sure the raindrop distribution is scattered across the display.
+The initial position of the raindrop is also randomly determined within the screen’s width and height (randomInt(0, screenWidth - 1) and randomInt(0, screenHeight - 1)), making sure the raindrops are scattered across the display.

 ```cpp
 std::vector<Raindrop> generateRaindrops(int screenWidth, int screenHeight, int numRaindrops, int minLength, int maxLength) {